astrophpeter/CnnPythonDeploy/README.md

 # CnnPythonDeploy
 Deployment of Cnn in Python Script.
+Python wrapping for the convolutional neural net classifier.
+Takes in Gaia Spectrum as a numpy array for input and resturns predicted class.
+Total pre trained model size roughly 22Mb.
+Takes on average 0.2ms to load model and classify one Gaia spectrum.
+Usage instructions below.

 # Contents